InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 The fields below provide Vendors with a method to disclose the length of time any vendor-specific information may be stored on a device and other summary information about device storage.
 Vendors also provide granular storage and access disclosures via a JSON file.
 CMPs display this information to consumers.
 This form of transparency took on urgency after a ruling by the Court of Justice of the European Union in Case C-673/17 _Planet49_.

-In its Planet49 judgment (available here), the Court of Justice of the European Union (CJEU) ruled that the requirements for informed consent under Article 5(3) of the ePrivacy Directive include the disclosure of “the duration of the operation of cookies and whether or not third parties may have access to those cookies” (para.
-81).1 The CJEU clarified that the information provided must enable the user to determine the consequences of any consent and be sufficiently detailed so as to enable the user to understand the functioning of the cookies employed.
+In its Planet49 judgment (available [here](http://curia.europa.eu/juris/document/document.jsf;jsessionid=DA9630A1B5B38A1B6EFD5C9CC1DCD815?text=&docid=218462&pageIndex=0&doclang=EN&mode=lst&dir=&occ=first&part=1&cid=8222720)), the Court of Justice of the European Union (CJEU) ruled that the requirements for informed consent under Article 5(3) of the ePrivacy Directive include the disclosure of “the duration of the operation of cookies and whether or not third parties may have access to those cookies” (para.
+81).[^1] The CJEU clarified that the information provided must enable the user to determine the consequences of any consent and be sufficiently detailed so as to enable the user to understand the functioning of the cookies employed.
 This includes the requirement to provide information about the duration of the cookies and whether or not third parties may have access to those cookies.

 ##### usesCookies